CzerPDX/objective-c-data-structures/README.md

 # objective-c-data-structures
 A series of data structures I'm creating to start learning `Objective-C` using `Xcode` as an IDE in a `MacOS` environment!

+These are created in ways that are "reinventing the wheel" so I am able to get a fuller understanding of the language.

 ## Development Environment
 Due to the constraints of developing on a late 2012 iMac, some of my code may incorporate older practices or APIs.
 For clarity and transparency, I've outlined my development environment details below.